 Entitled.
 Greedy.
 Disloyal.
 The perceptions surrounding today’s millennial generation aren’t always flattering.

-But we don’t get why this group so often gets a bad rap.
+But we don’t get why the millennials so often get a bad rap.

 Overwhelmingly, we’ve found millennials to be hardworking, startlingly authentic, refreshingly candid, and wonderfully upbeat.
-Basically, not to get all mushy or anything, we love them — and we see them transforming business for the better.
+Not to get all mushy or anything, we love them — and we see them transforming business for the better.

 This puts the heat on company leaders to do two things like never before.